Create an Herb Garden

 Herb Gardens

 Herb gardening is a pleasant and rewarding way to garden.
 Hardly any effort is needed because you need scarcely any space.
 The herbs grow without much care.
-You can start with just a few plants like rosemary and basil, and soon you will have more than enough for your kitchen.
+You can start with just a few plants, like rosemary and basil, and soon you'll have more than enough for your kitchen.

 Different Kinds of Herb Gardens

 You need to determine the type of herb garden you want to grow.
-The different kinds of gardens are determined by what people like in their backyard.
-Herbs grow like weeds and establishing the sort of garden the suits you will keep you from being overwhelmed and is the beginning of having an herb garden you will cherish.
+The different kinds of gardens are determined by what people like in their backyards.
+Herbs grow like weeds, and establishing the type of garden that suits you will keep you from being overwhelmed and is the beginning of having an herb garden you'll cherish.

 Indoor Herb Garden

-If you desire fresh herbs within your reach or live in an apartment or small house, the indoor garden is a perfect choice.
+If you want fresh herbs within reach or live in an apartment or small house, an indoor garden is a perfect choice.

 You can turn a lonely windowsill into a sunny little garden with a collection of pots, keeping yourself abounding with teas, seasonings, and potpourri ingredients year-round.